stacksjs/eslint-config/README.md

 - Optimized for Stacks usage
 - Auto fix for formatting (aimed to be used standalone **without** Prettier)
 - Reasonable defaults, best practices, only one line of config
-- Designed to work with TypeScript, JSX, Vue, JSON, YAML, Toml, Markdown, etc. out-of-the-box.
+- Designed to work with TypeScript, JSX, Stacks, JSON, YAML, Toml, Markdown, etc. out-of-the-box.
 - Opinionated, but [very customizable](#customization)
 - [ESLint Flat config](https://eslint.org/docs/latest/use/configure/configuration-files-new), compose easily!
 - Optional [formatters](#formatters) support for formatting CSS, HTML, XML, etc.